grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 [//]: # (Hemi needs to get precise figures from Shakes on remaining fuel and how much charge there is on the batteries here.
 Figure out how to write that.)

-[//]: # (maybe the next scene back in the Prospect runs like this: Hemi lays out his plan to cannibalize the gnat.
-Percy convinces him to go along with it by revealing the location of the depot, and the prospect of a big score there. basically reverse the dialog from the way it is now, and add in hints of bigger things to come.
-Maybe Shakes says he was on his way to the Longland Islands trading center, but that was just for a refuel and his final delivery was to be in Stilt City -- maybe?)
+Shakes pointed at one of the gauges rigged in front of the control yoke.
 "Maybe twelve hours worth left.
-Enough to get me where I'm going."
+Enough to get me where I'm fuckin' going."

 "Where are you going?"

-"I don't think I'm gonna tell you that bit of information at the moment."
+"I think I'm gonna keep that bit a' information to myself for the moment."

 Hemi made a sound in his throat while he scribbled some calculations.

-"Where were _you_ guys headed, before the whole dead-in-the-water thing?"
+He pointed to another gauge, "is that the battery charge?"

+"Such as it is.
+That's salvaged from tractor parts too.
+It shows me roughly how much charge is left on the battery, but mostly it's just got a fuckin' little red light that comes on when the batteries are about to kick off.
+If you want any fuckin' precision, you gotta get down under those deck panels with the meter and take readings off each of the battery banks."
+Shakes kicked a small steel door that opened to a recessed cabinet in the wall.
+He pulled from the space a prybar and a small metal box with a dial gauge and a pail of electrical leads dangling from it.
+"Check this shit out."
+He levered the teeth of the prybar under the steel deck panel.
+Hemi stood on the other side and they lifted it and propped it up.

+Below were rows and rows of what Hemi was almost certain were lead-acid truck or tractor batteries.
+A rat's nest of greasy black cables ran back and forth between them.

+Hemi scratched his beard.
+"Welp.
+Let me see that meter."
+He lowered himself to his knees and reached out over the battery banks with the leads from the meter.
+He began touching the probes to various terminals on the batteries and writing down the results he read off the meter in his little notebook.
+"This is going to take a while."

+"Always fuckin' does."
 Shakes took a comb from his pocket and dipped it in a bucket half-filled with oil that dripped from the diesel engine.
 He ran the comb through his hair, then teased it back up to a spiky randomness with the tips of his fingers.
 He wiped his fingers on his shirt.
+"So... where were _you_ guys headed, before the whole dead-ship thing?"

-"Captain Percy had actually playing that close to the chest since we left the last port.
-I believe she has a tentative line on our next job, but she hasn't shared details with me," Hemi said somewhat tentatively.
+Hemi didn't look up from his work.
+"Captain Percy has been playing that close to the chest since we left the last port.
+I believe she has a line on our next job, but she hasn't shared details with me," Hemi said somewhat tentatively.
 "Alright, I need to and sit down with my numbers and do some figuring.
 I think it is time to go back across to the _Prospect_.

+[//]: # (maybe the next scene back in the Prospect runs like this: Hemi lays out his plan to cannibalize the gnat.
+Percy convinces him to go along with it by revealing the location of the depot, and the prospect of a big score there. basically reverse the dialog from the way it is now, and add in hints of bigger things to come.
+Maybe Shakes says he was on his way to the Longland Islands trading center, but that was just for a refuel and his final delivery was to be in Stilt City -- maybe?)

 After making the jump back to the bigger boat, Shakes and Hemi settled down over the _Prospect's_ navigation charts.
 "OK, where is this depot Captain Shakes?"